honojs/website/getting-started/basic.md

 ## Adapter

-There are Adapters for platform-dependent functions, e.g., handling WebSocket.
+There are Adapters for platform-dependent functions, e.g., handling static files or WebSocket.
 For example, to handle WebSocket in Cloudflare Workers, import `hono/cloudflare-workers`.

 ```ts